ShiyaMer/Quantum-Algorithms/README.md

 # Quantum-Algorithms
-Qiskit implemetation of some common quantum algorithms
+Qiskit implemetation of some common quantum algorithms.
+All codes run on python version 3.6.